JaimeSV93/challenge_cabify/README.md

 ## Repository Contents

 - **Jupyter Notebook**: Contains detailed explanations and code for both parts of the challenge:
-  1. **Experiment Design** for JustEat: Step-by-step breakdown of the experimental setup and methodology.
+  1. **Experiment Design** for JustEat: Step-by-step breakdown of the experimental setup and methodology (pandas logging numpy fastdtw scipy s2sphere scikit-learn).
-  2. **Model Prototyping**: Explanation and implementation of the machine learning model.
+  2. **Model Prototyping**: Explanation and implementation of the machine learning model (all MarkDown).

 - **Dataset**: The dataset used for the challenge.
 (Assumed to be the one provided as part of the project.)

 - **main.py**: This file contains the full implementation of the machine learning model code from the **model prototyping** section.
-You can run this file to execute the model.
+You can run this file to execute the model (pandas logging numpy fastdtw scipy s2sphere scikit-learn).

 ## How to Use